Oxford High School shooter sentenced to life in prison without parole

 Craig Shilling, Justin's dad, said "The act of taking another human being's life is not only exasperating but extremely selfish and unjust.
 I believe that once an individual crosses the boundaries of basic humanism and admittedly maliciously kills another person, that individual should meet the same fate."

-Hana St. Juliana's sister, Reina, and then her father Steve spoke next.
+Hana's sister, Reina St. Juliana, and then her father Steve spoke next.
 "He purposely murdered my daughter Hannah and three other children in order to make himself feel better," said Steve. " I want to make my position regarding the defendant's sentencing and his future very clear.
 There can be no forgiveness...There is absolutely nothing that the defendant can do to earn my forgiveness."

 Several other victims followed and made their impact statements.